 Understanding NAFLD: Beyond Fatty Deposits

 NAFLD isn’t just about having a bit of extra fat in the liver.
 It’s a complex spectrum of liver conditions ranging from simple steatosis (fat accumulation) to non-alcoholic steatohepatitis (NASH), a more severe form characterized by inflammationInflammation is your body’s natural response to injury or infection.
-Imagine it like a fire alarm going off in your body, sending out signals to fight off invaders and heal damaged tissues. • Other Names: You might not hear many other… Read More and potential liver damage.
+Imagine it like a fire alarm going off in your body, sending out signals to fight off invaders and heal damaged tissues. • Other Names: You might not hear many other names for inflammation in everyday conversation.
+Scientists sometimes use terms… Read More and potential liver damage.

 Picture the liver as a sponge.
 In NAFLD, this sponge becomes saturated with fat, impairing its ability to perform its vital functions.
 The accumulation of fat can trigger inflammation, scarring, and ultimately, irreversible damage if left unchecked.